|Eternal vigilance is the price of liberty"|

 Hand counted paper ballots and eternal vigilance are the only hope left for us.
 The corporate fascists are taking over, and we will never depose them non-violently as long as they control our elections.

 Victoria Collier directs a non-profit organization focused on building sustainable living systems that work on the personal, community and global levels.
 A long time writer and political activist, she continues to educate the public on the subject of vote fraud in place of her father and uncle.
-She is the editor of www.votescam.com.
-Victoria is available for interviews and can be reached at 1-866-280-9090 and at email@example.com
+She is the editor of www.votescam.org.
+Victoria is available for interviews and can be contacted via email@example.com